NewToolAI/docapi/README.md

 - The Flask framework supports automatic scanning of the routing structure of API services;

-- Supports Tongyi Qianwen, OpenAI, Azure OpenAI, open source models, etc;
+- Supports a variety of domestic and foreign commercial and open source models;

 - Supports automatic document generation and partial document update;